Are You Blue or Are You Blind?

-"Are You Blue or Are You Blind?" is a song by English rock band the Bluetones, released as a standalone single and later included on the band's 2006 compilation, A Rough Outline: The Singles & B-Sides 95 - 03.
-Upon its release in June 1995, it spent two weeks on the UK Singles Chart, peaking at number 31.
+"Are You Blue or Are You Blind?" is a song by the English indie rock band the Bluetones, released as their debut stand-alone single on 5 June 1995, by Paradox Records under the band's sublabel Superior Quality Recordings.
+Peaking at number thirty-one on the UK Singles Chart, the single's music video was directed by Thomas Napper.